Isolaee/quant/README.md

 - Consistent environment across development, testing, and production
 - Simplifies deployment and scaling
 - Supported by most cloud providers

 **Downsides:**
 - Adds complexity to local development if not familiar with containers
 - Requires understanding of container security and best practices

 Overall, this stack provides a robust, scalable, and maintainable foundation for cloud-native applications, with trade-offs primarily around complexity and AWS lock-in.

-## Environment Variables

-This project may require the following environment variables for deployment or local development:

-- `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`: AWS credentials for deployment (set via `aws configure` or environment variables)
-- `AWS_DEFAULT_REGION`: AWS region for resource deployment (e.g., `eu-north-1`)

-Ensure these are set in your shell or CI/CD environment as appropriate.

 ## Known Issues or Limitations